KarasFlowers/DataBase/campus-delivery-system/README.md

 3. Execute the queries in the `schema.sql` script against your new database to create the required tables.

 ### Step 2: Configure Database Connection
-1. Navigate to `src/main/java/com/campusdelivery/config/DatabaseConnector.java`.
+1. Navigate to `src/main/resources/application.properties`.
-2. Update the `URL`, `USER`, and `PASSWORD` constants with your specific database host, username, and password.
+2. Update the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties with your specific database host, username, and password.

 ### Step 3: Build the Project
 1. Ensure you have Apache Maven installed on your system.